 Indirect forwarding may be performed via a Serving GW which is different from the Serving GW used as the anchor point for the UE.

 8a.
 The Serving GW returns the forwarding user plane parameters by sending the message Create Indirect Data Forwarding Tunnel Response (Cause, Serving GW Address(es) and TEID(s) for Data Forwarding).
 If the Serving GW doesn't support data forwarding, an appropriate cause value shall be returned and the Serving GW Address(es) and TEID(s) will not be included in the message.

+8c.
+If the source address information of the indirect forwarding tunnel is provided by Serving GW in step 6, the MME sends the S1AP E-RAB Modify Request including source address information to target eNodeB.
+The target eNodeB sends E-RAB Modify Response to MME.

+If the source address information of the indirect forwarding tunnel is provided, target eNodeB may use the source address used for the downlink data delivery for ACL as specified in TS 36.413[36].

+NOTE 4: This step can be executed in parallel with step 7.